 Packed snow (névé) can linger in some areas well into July, and it can be slippery and dangerous.
 If you encounter steep névé, use a lot of caution crossing it and don’t hesitate to turn back if it looks unsafe – I have done, many times.
 The high route to Lac Blanc can often have it – ask at the Flegere lift base or at the Office de la Haute Montagne about conditions.

-Dogs are not allowed in the nature reserve which forms much of the south side of Chamonix, and you can be fined heavily for taking one there, so look out for warning signs.
-There are plenty of trails that are fine for dogs.
+NB There are plenty of trails that are fine to enjoy with your own dog, but they are not allowed in the nature reserve which forms much of the south side of Chamonix, and you can be fined heavily for taking one there, so look out for warning signs.

 There are always families enjoying these walks, however parents should be vigilant as there are some steep dropoffs.